 Pneumococcal Pneumonia Vaccine Research Study

-Researchers at the University of Alabama at Birmingham are conducting a study to compare an updated pneumococcal pneumonia vaccine to the existing vaccine.
+Researchers at the University of Alabama at Birmingham are conducting a study to compare a 21-valent pneumococcal disease vaccine to the FDA-approved 20-valent pneumococcal disease vaccine.

 Fast Facts